 Let’s be honest: no one knows.
-This litigation is not two months old.
-But our lawyers do see the wisdom of early settlements for both the Navy, the JAG, and, of course, victims.
-So we think Navy and DOJ might looking to quickly settle a big percentage of Camp Lejeune lawsuits.
+This litigation is just two months old.
+But our lawyers had hoped for early settlements for both the Navy, the JAG, and, of course, victims.
+The thinking – shared by many Camp Lejeune lawyers – was that the Navy and DOJ might look to quickly settle a big percentage of Camp Lejeune lawsuits.
 What is early?
 The six-month window before a lawsuit can be filed.

 Camp Lejeune is a huge Marine Corps base and training installation near the mouth of the New River on the North Carolina coast.
 The base was established back in 1942 in response to the U.S. military buildup for WWII.
 Today, Camp Lejeune encompasses over 250 square miles and is garrisoned by the 2nd Marine Expeditionary Force and the Marine Special Operations Command.

-The Camp Lejeune has on-base military housing and short-term barracks that have been occupied on a regular basis since the base was first opened.
+Camp Lejeune has on-base military housing and short-term barracks that have been occupied regularly since the base was first opened.
 Countless civilian employees have also worked at Camp Lejeune over the years.

 Water Contamination at Camp Lejeune

 In the 1980s, new environmental regulations prompted the Marine Corps to have testing performed on the water supply systems servicing Camp Lejeune.

 This testing revealed that two of the primary drinking water supply facilities at the base were providing water that was extremely high levels of toxic industrial chemicals.